noobasuna/au-sticker/README.md

 - Model architecture
 - Training parameters
 - Output directories

+### Contact
+For any inquiries, please contact at tan.peisze@monash.edu.

 ## Citation
 If you find this work useful, please cite our paper: